 Every year from 2018 – 2023, Jennifer was nominated by her peers and selected to the Super Lawyers’ Illinois Rising Stars list.
 Each year, no more than 2.5 percent of the lawyers in the state are selected by the research team at Super Lawyers to receive this honor.

-Jennifer has worked in the area of family law for over 13 years.
-She began her legal career in 2007 as a legal assistant working closely with family law attorneys.
-In July 2014, she joined a law firm as a legal assistant and assisted the family law department while obtaining her law degree.
+Jennifer has worked in the area of family law for over 16 years.
+She began her legal career in 2007 as a legal assistant working with family law attorneys.
+In 2011, she entered law school and continued to work full time while obtaining her law degree.
 In June 2015, she obtained her Juris Doctorate from The John Marshall Law School in Chicago, Illinois.
-She frequently made the Dean’s List while working full-time and received the Dean’s Scholarship from 2011 – 2014.
+She frequently made the Dean’s List and she received the Dean’s Scholarship from 2011 – 2014.

-Jennifer represents her clients appropriately depending on the individual client’s goals and the type of advocate needed in that particular situation.
+Jennifer represents her clients in the manner best suited to the goals of each individual client.
 She has experience in all types of cases, from amicable, expeditious, cost-effective matters to highly litigious cases.
-She is comfortable negotiating a settlement agreement or arguing a case in court.
-She values her ability to communicate and work with her clients to achieve the best possible result during a difficult time.
-Jennifer has an eye for detail and strives to meet her client’s expectations.
+She is comfortable negotiating a settlement agreement or litigating a case in court, and she values her ability to communicate and work with her clients to achieve the best possible result during a difficult time.
+Jennifer has an eye for detail, a straightforward approach, and always strives to meet her client’s expectations.

-Jennifer is a member of the DuPage County Bar Association and Illinois State Bar Association and co-chaired the Northwest Suburban Bar Association’s Young Lawyers Committee for three years.
-She volunteers for the domestic relations judges at the Rolling Meadows courthouse as a courtroom facilitator and at the pro se desk to assist those that cannot afford an attorney.
+Jennifer is a member of the DuPage County Bar Association and Illinois State Bar Association.
+She volunteers for the domestic relations judges at the DuPage County and Cook County courthouses to help those that cannot afford an attorney.